-Qnw3 - Sand and Gravel Shallow to Bedrock (Noah Creek Formation) - 1 to 3 m (3-10 ft) of yellowish brown to gray, poorly to well-sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel.
-May be overlain by up to 3 m (10 ft) of silty alluvial material.
-In places mantled with fine to medium well sorted feldspathic quartz sand derived from wind reworking of the alluvium.
+Qnw3 - Sand and Gravel Shallow to Bedrock (Noah Creek Formation) - 1 to 3 m (3-10 ft) of yellowish brown to gray, poorly to well sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel.
+May be overlain by up to 2 m (7 ft) of silty alluvial material.
+In places mantled with fine to medium well-sorted feldspathic quartz sand derived from wind reworking of the alluvium.
 Fractured carbonate bedrock is less than 5 m (16 ft) below the land surface.
 The unit encompasses deposits that accumulated in river and stream valleys during the late Wisconsin as well as exhumed Pre-Illinois Episode deposits of the Wolf Creek and Alburnett formations.
-Deposits may be slightly thicker along the Cedar River.